 Millet is actually seed (like quinoa and buckwheat) which packs a nutritional punch and is 100% gluten free.
 It doubles in size so for females I recommend 1/4 cup which will make 1/2 a cup, and for males I recommend 1/2 cup which will make 1 cup.

 Millet is a good source of some B-vitamins, and some minerals such as magnesium, zinc, copper, phosphorus, manganese.
 Furthermore, it's a contains 6gms of protein per cup and is a good source of fiber.
 I like to pair the millet with chia seed for extra fibre, coconut oil for a healthy fat source, maca powder for hormonal health and energy and protein to help stablize my blood sugar levels and keep me fuller for longer.

-1. Add millet, milk, coconut oil, maca powder and protein into a small saucepan and heat over medium heat for 10 minutes, string regularly.
-After 10 minutes turn the heat down so that the porridge simmers for 5 minutes, string regularly.
+1. Add millet, milk, chia seeds, coconut oil, and protein into a small saucepan and heat over medium heat for 10 minutes, stirring regularly.
+After 10 minutes turn the heat down so that the porridge simmers for 5 minutes, stirring regularly.